act-rules/act-rules.github.io/_rules/heading-name-does-not-only-contain-spaces-ffd0e9.md

 #### Passed Example 2

-Element with the semantic role of heading is empty.
+Element with the semantic role of heading has no accessible name.

 ```html
 <div role="heading"></div>